lextudio/sharpsnmp_docs/pro/tutorials/mib2csharp.rst

 Limitations
 -----------
-There is no official support to use either the test agent or the generated C# classes for production usage.
+This article is provided as it is, and there is no official support to use either the test agent or the generated C# classes for production usage.

-MIB-to-C# compilation only generates new classes (or overwrites existing classes).
-Currently no plan to support in-place upgrade.

 Related Resources
 -----------------